js2264/VplotR/vignettes/Introduction.md

 Let's have a look at tissue-specific classes of promoters and the associated Vplots, in a "programmatic" approach.
-We already presented the possibility to give a list of arguments to plotVmat (see section 2.2).
+We already presented the possibility to pass a list of arguments to plotVmat (see section 2.2).
 This allows a person to plot multiple Vplots at once.
 Another way is to rely on parallelized computations of individual Vmats.
 Such simpler approach generating a list of plots allows the user to